India | News

 The joint venture of ACEN and UPC Renewables has commenced construction of two large-scale renewable energy projects in India.
 The work began on June 25, 2025, and includes a 420 MW solar power project in Rajasthan and a 120 MW wind power project in Karnataka.

-The 120 MW ISTS-connected wind power project is being developed in Karnataka for SJVN Limited.
-In August 2024, UPC Renewables India Management Private Limited won the capacity by quoting a tariff of Rs 3.99 per kWh.
-This followed SECI’s request for selection issued in March 2024 for 600 MW of ISTS-connected wind projects.
+The wind project in Karnataka is being developed for SJVN Limited.
+UPC Renewables India Management Private Limited won the capacity in August 2024 with a tariff of Rs 3.99 per kWh, following SECI’s 600 MW wind tender issued in March 2024.

 Similar Posts